-We also have tan(φ) = y/x where φ is the polar angle (or phasor) — the angle that the vector (a, b) makes with the positive x-axis, or the argument of the complex number a+bi.
+As shown in Fig 1, regardless of the location of the point (x,y), by the Pythagorean Theorem, we have: r = √(x2 + y2) We also have tan(φ) = y/x where φ is the polar angle (or phase) — the angle that the vector (a, b) makes with the positive x-axis, or the argument of the complex number a+bi.

 By definition of tan-1, we have φ = tan-1(y/x) if (x,y) is in the first or fourth quadrant (where x > 0), as tan-1 always gives an angle between -π/2 and π/2.

-If (x,y) is in the second or third quadrant (where x < 0), we must add or subtract π to tan-1(y/x) to obtain the correct polar angle.
+Note: If (x,y) is in the second or third quadrant (where x < 0), we must add or subtract π to tan-1(y/x) to obtain the correct polar angle (phase).

 To summarize: